manugaRomal/RideSense/README.md

 ```

 This script will:
-- Load all available models
+- Load the Gradient Boosting model
 - Test predictions with sample data
 - Display model information
 - Show prediction probabilities